Jabari Smith Jr. NBA Preview vs. the Grizzlies

 Jabari Smith Jr. Insights vs. the Grizzlies

-- The Grizzlies allow 112.5 points per contest, 10th-ranked in the league.
+- Defensively, the Grizzlies are ranked 10th in the NBA, conceding 112.7 points per game.

-- On the glass, the Grizzlies have given up 45 rebounds per game, which puts them 23rd in the NBA.
+- Giving up 45.6 rebounds per contest, the Grizzlies are the 25th-ranked squad in the NBA.

-- Conceding 25.6 assists per game, the Grizzlies are the 14th-ranked team in the league.
+- Allowing 25.5 assists per contest, the Grizzlies are the 12th-ranked squad in the NBA.

-- Looking at 3-pointers, the Grizzlies are 29th in the NBA, allowing 14.6 makes per contest.
+- Looking at 3-pointers, the Grizzlies are 29th in the league, giving up 14.5 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!